'L.A. Confidential' director Curtis Hanson found dead at California home

-LOS ANGELES Movie director Curtis Hanson, who won an Oscar for “L.A Confidential”, was found dead in his California home on Tuesday, the Los Angeles Police Department said.
+LOS ANGELES (Reuters) - Movie director Curtis Hanson, who won an Oscar for “L.A Confidential”, was found dead in his California home on Tuesday, the Los Angeles Police Department said.
 He was 71.

 Paramedics found Hanson at his Hollywood Hills home at about 5 p.m. local time (0000 GMT).
 Hanson, who was pronounced dead at the scene, died of natural causes, a police spokeswoman said.